| | TITLE Quick Instructions

 (like pressing the F12 key to open the WinUAE options) have changed.

-the Emulation options of the player.
+section of Tools/Options/Input (Tools/Options/Controls as of version 10).
 If you feel the need for additional

 player options, please let